jech/galene/galene-install.md

 ## Advanced configuration

-Galene is designed to be exposed directly to the internet.
+Galene is designed to be exposed directly to the Internet.
 If your server is behind a firewall or NAT router, some extra configuration is necessary.

 ### Running behind a firewall